TimoKellerMath/strongBSDgenus2/README.md

 __.m__ files contain intrinsics and should be __Attach__'ed. __.magma__ files should be __load__'ed.

 ## External code used
-* Raymond van Bommel's code (slightly modified) for the real period and Tamagawa numbers (see the ancillary files at https://arxiv.org/abs/2002.04667).
-This is contained in the folders RealPeriod and Tamagawa
+* Raymond van Bommel's code (slightly modified) for the real period and Tamagawa numbers (see the ancillary files at https://arxiv.org/abs/2002.04667):
 * __RealPeriod.m__ (written by Raymond van Bommel): computation of the real period of hyperelliptic Jacobians
+* __Tamagawa_pkg2.m__ (written by Raymond van Bommel): computation of Tamagawa numbers

 ## Section 1 (examples)
 * __database_extract.magma:__ produce LaTeX code to print the table with information about the Galois representations